Potted Raspberry Bushes Chester County PA

 The Heritage raspberry bush is a hardy and easy-to-grow variety that produces a bountiful harvest.
 It is a fast-growing and prolific plant that produces fruit in summer and again in fall.
 It is also known for its resistance to many major raspberry diseases.

-Williamette Raspberry (Rubus Idaeus)
+'Willamette' Raspberry (Rubus idaeus)

 The Willamette raspberry is a classic summer-bearing variety, meaning it produces fruit on canes from the previous year, typically ripening in mid-summer.